- Program Overview

 - Work must be conducted on behalf of a particular organization (commercial or non-profit).

 - For students currently employed at an organization, the project must offer a benefit to the organization that goes beyond the students’ current assigned job duties.

 - The applied project is directed at a non-academic audience.

-- The applied project track of the master’s degree will require 36 total credit hours, including 27 coursework hours and a 3-credit capstone project course (6390).
+- The applied project track of the master’s degree will require 33 total credit hours, including 30 hours of course work and three hours for capstone.